-The standard approach to the administration of high-dose IL-2 in all studies is to continue dosing until grade 3 or 4 events occur.
+The standard approach to the administration of high-dose IL-2 is to continue dosing until grade 3 or 4 events occur but this study calls for 1 to 6 doses based on tolerance.
 The most commonly seen grade 4 events are pulmonary and renal impairment, and mental status changes.
 These toxicities may sometimes require intubation for protection of the patient's airway.
-It is important to note that although these patients require significant supportive measures during this period, all toxicities are reversible and the overwhelming majority of patients have suffered no long term sequelae following this treatment regimen.
-However, fatal complications are possible and it is therefore only appropriate to carry out this experimental treatment in the context of life threatening metastatic cancer.
+It is important to note that although these patients require significant supportive measures during this period, almost all toxicities are reversible, and the overwhelming majority of patients have suffered no long-term sequelae following this treatment regimen.
+However, fatal complications are possible.

-6.14.3 Treatment Guidelines for Toxicity Management
+Treatment Guidelines for Toxicity Management

 Concomitant medications to control side effects of therapy will be given.
 Meperidine (25-50 mg), or other medication per site standard of care may be given intravenously if severe chills develop.
 Other supportive therapy shall be given as required.

-Supportive therapy includes acetaminophen (650 mg q4h), indomethacin (50-75 mg q6h) and ranitidine (150 mg q12h).
-The investigator should use supportive therapies as per institutional standard of care.
+Supportive therapy includes acetaminophen (650 mg q4h), indomethacin

+(50-75 mg q6h) and ranitidine (150 mg q12h).
+The Investigator should use supportive therapies as per institutional standard of care.
 Additional antiemetic therapy will be administered for breakthrough nausea and vomiting.
-Patients shall receive supportive care as indicated for IL-2 toxicities as listed in Appendix 5.
+Patients shall receive supportive care as indicated for IL-2 toxicities as listed in [Appendix 5](#).

-Expected toxicities with cyclophosphamide and fludarabine administration are listed in the package inserts (See Appendix 7 and 8 respectively).
+Expected toxicities with cyclophosphamide and fludarabine administration are listed in the package inserts (see [Appendix 7](#) and [8](#), respectively).
 Also included in the package inserts is information on supportive care and management of toxicities.
-Treatment will be given as per investigator discretion and can be given as per institutional standard of care.
+Treatment will be given as per Investigator discretion and can be given as per institutional standard of care.
 Additional guidelines for toxicity management are as below.